MicrosoftDocs/architecture-center/docs/serverless-quest/code-with.md

 Everyone owns their code and has an obligation to make all parts of the solution great.
 The [Code-With Customer/Partner Engineering Playbook](https://github.com/microsoft/code-with-engineering-playbook) by the Microsoft Commercial Software Engineering (CSE) team is a good guide to best engineering practices.

-Code with Microsoft teams, partners, and customers to help them successfully:
+Code with Microsoft Teams, partners, and customers to help them successfully:

 - Deliver technical implementations.
 - Modernize or build new apps to specifications.